N8Brooks/patterns_rust/docs/idioms.md

 ## Pass variables to closure

 Closures can capture variables, move variables with `move`, but usually you just need a few.
 Use a closure with rebinding.

+## Private fields

+### Adding a variant to an enum is a breaking change

+To avoid this, initialize your enum with `#[non_exhaustive]` so that you can add stuff without it being a breaking change going forward.

+### If you are doing so intra-crate

+Then you can use private variants - variants that are not marked `pub`.